Feel like yourself again

 Every single strand of hair is in a slightly different part of this cycle at any given time, which is why you don’t go entirely bald once every few years.

-But every so often, environmental conditions (among other factors) might shift more hair follicles into the resting and shedding phase.
+Every so often, environmental conditions (among other factors) might shift more hair follicles into the resting and shedding phase.
 This is called telogen effluvium, a temporary type of hair loss caused by a shock to the system.

 Though telogen effluvium is usually caused by issues like illness, severe stress, or significant blood loss, it could also be due to changing seasons.
+Or even seasonal stress.
+Think: back-to-school, fall flu, or holiday exhaustion.

+So, is there a hair loss season in humans?
 It’s hard to say.
 Some people may lose hair during warmer times of the year, while others find that the cold triggers excessive hair loss.

 Seasonal hair loss is a difficult idea to pin down, though several studies have tried.
 For instance, one 2009 study looked at hair loss in more than 800 otherwise healthy women and found that: